Schroder Global Sustainable Growth Fund

 Objectives

-The fund aims to provide capital growth in excess of the MSCI All Country World (Net Total Return) Index (after the deduction of fees) over any three to five year period by investing in equity and equity related securities of companies worldwide which meet the investment manager's sustainability criteria.
+The fund aims to provide capital growth in excess of the MSCI All Country World (Net Total Return) Index (after the deduction of fees) over any three to five year period by investing in equities of companies worldwide which the investment manager classifies as sustainable.
+We believe that only companies demonstrating positive sustainability characteristics, defined as managing the business for the long-term, and recognising their responsibilities to a broad group of stakeholders, will be able to maintain their growth and returns over the long-term.

 ISIN: GB00BF781M07, GB00BF781L99, GB00BF782614, GB00BF782507, GB00BF781R51, GB00BF781P38, GB00BF781N14